- You are viewing a Navigating Care library resource.

 - tell your doctor if you have had radiation therapy or have or have ever had kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant, or if you plan to father a child.
-If you are female, you should use a reliable method of birth control while receiving pemetrexed injection and for at least 6 months after the final dose.
+If you are a female who can become pregnant, you will need to have a pregnancy test before you begin treatment, and you should use a reliable method of birth control while receiving pemetrexed injection and for at least 6 months after the final dose.
 If you are male, you and your female partner should use effective birth control while you are receiving pemetrexed injection and for 3 months after the final dose.
 If you or your partner becomes pregnant while using this medication, call your doctor.
 Pemetrexed injection may harm the fetus.

 - tell your doctor if you are breastfeeding.
 You should not breastfeed during your treatment with pemetrexed injection and for 1 week after the final dose.